ksu-is/WordExplorer-Project/projectroadmap.md

 [x] Create code for Game structure.

-[ ] Continue testing and making sure the code works smoothly.
+[ ] Continue testing and making sure the code works smoothly (in progress).

-[ ] Continue to make changes and run the code.